microsoft/DroneRescue/README.md

 ## Introduction
 The goal of this lab is to work through how to bring real AI to the edge, by creating a custom vision model in the cloud.
 You will learn the basics of the MS AirSim Drone simulator (https://github.com/microsoft/AirSim) and the Microsoft Custom Vision Cognitive Service (https://www.customvision.ai).

 The lab brings a simulated world where we will control the navigation of a drone that must find animals in it.
-For each animal we will create a datset of pictures that will be used to train a custom vision classifier model in Azure. this model will be able to identify the aninmal type from a provided new picture of this animal set.
+For each animal we will create a dataset of pictures that will be used to train a custom vision classifier model in Azure. this model will be able to identify the animal type from a provided new picture of this animal set.

 <img src="./images/DroneRescue_AirsimRuntime.JPG"  width="400" style="text-align: center"/>

-Your mission, should you chose to accept it, is to work through the guided steps below and be able to export a working model from Custom Vision in TensorFlow format that can be run on an edge device.
+Your mission, should you choose to accept it, is to work through the guided steps below and be able to export a working model from Custom Vision in TensorFlow format that can be run on an edge device.

 The flow of the lab consists of the following steps:
-1. Use AirSim to generate training data for your model by flying the virtual drone around the 3D-rendered environment and collecting images of all of the animals.
+1. Use AirSim to generate training data for your model by flying the virtual drone around the 3D-rendered environment and collecting images of all animals.

 2. Import the images and tag them into a new Custom Vision project, then use the training images to train and test the model.